 Women and the dictionary, Part I: Assistants and volunteers

-Our pilot edition of 88 letters features 43 of Murray’s named correspondents altogether (selected from a huge total, as yet unestimated), 35 of whom are male and eight female.
-This proportion of women is unrepresentative of the collection as a whole: unsurprisingly, by far the majority of Murray’s correspondents were men, whether colleagues, contributors, friends, or the many members of the public not directly connected with the dictionary who wrote to him to ask questions about words and language.
+Our initial selection of edited letters, published online in July 2022, featured 43 of Murray’s named correspondents, 35 of whom were male and eight female.
+This proportion of women, small though it was, was still unrepresentative of the archive as a whole: as more letters are published, the ratio of female letter-writers to male will continue to decrease.
+This is because by far the majority of Murray’s correspondents were men, whether colleagues, contributors, friends, or the many members of the public not directly connected with the dictionary who wrote to him to ask questions about words and language.
 Women were much less likely than men to have received the education necessary to be an effective dictionary volunteer reader or staff member, and women above the labouring classes were in general raised not for employment or intellectual activities but to support husbands, children, and family in the domestic sphere.
 This approach to women’s education is exemplified by Lucy Soulsby, the headmistress of Oxford High School (attended by Murray’s own daughters), who opposed women’s access to university degrees and prioritized ‘character-building’ over academic matters in order to ‘make fine women who will be fine wives and fine mothers’ (ODNB).
 Conceivably this was the reason that Soulsby suggested to Murray that his eldest daughter Hilda should take elocution lessons (891022A), though as it happened, Hilda never married but pursued a distinguished academic career, ending up (in an entirely unusual trajectory through life for a woman) as Vice-Mistress of Girton College, Cambridge.

 Women played an important role in the making of the dictionary nevertheless, beginning with Ada Murray, who in 1878 persuaded her husband James to take on the editorship of the revolutionary new dictionary project that became the OED on the grounds that it was better to ‘do one big thing instead of a number of small ones’ (Murray 1977: 155).
 From then onwards, until James Murray’s death in 1915, Ada Murray managed all his dictionary-related correspondence and papers, often assisting him in making copies of his letters.
 Their five daughters (and six sons) all sorted slips for the dictionary from a young age, in return for pocket money.
 Hilda continued her dictionary work while reading Modern Languages as an Oxford Home Student in 1896–1899, investigating etymologies as well as providing statistics for the published Introductions appearing over this period (Murray 1977: 180; Gilliver 2016: 283 n.
 26).
 Two of the other Murray daughters, Elsie and Rosfrith, committed substantial portions of their adult lives to the dictionary, becoming full-time paid assistants on their father’s staff on leaving school in 1899 and 1903 respectively.
 Both continued working on the dictionary after James Murray’s death, Elsie staying on till 1921, when she emigrated to South Africa, and Rosfrith (who never married) seeing the first edition through to completion then resigning in 1929 (Brewer 2007: 34, 43).